KochC/Foundry-Pro-Chrome-Extension/README.md

 Overall, the Palantir Pro Chrome Extension is a community-driven solution that provides additional features to enhance the development experience on Palantir Foundry.

+## How this project works
+You are welcome to contribute to the project.
+If you encounter any issues or have feature requests, please use the [Issue](https://github.com/KochC/Foundry-Pro-Chrome-Extension/issues) section in the repository to report them.
+To help organize the issues, we kindly ask that you use tags to indicate the type of issue or feature you are reporting.
+When submitting an issue or request, please provide as much information as possible, and if you have potential solutions to improve the code, please feel free to include them as well.

+We use Git branching for our development workflow, and we welcome contributions from anyone who is interested in helping out.
+To contribute to the project, simply create a new branch following the naming convention "name/feature" or "name/issue-fix," and open a pull request to merge your changes into the "dev" branch.
+This allows us to review your changes, provide feedback, and discuss any necessary modifications before merging your code into the main branch.
+We appreciate your efforts to help improve the project!

 ## Data privacy disclaimer
 It is important to note that the extension does not send any user data or usage information to any third-party servers or collect any data in any way.